 In the summer, head to the terrace in front of The Royal Festival Hall, or the rooftop at Queen Elizabeth Hall.
 In the winter, grab a hot drink and enjoy a festive stroll beneath the fairy lights.
 The South Bank is home to the South Bank Centre, BFI Southbank, Tate Modern and The National Theatre.
 You’ll also find frequent pop-up performances and free events happening in the area.

-Eat and drink at Southbank Centre Food Market
+Eat Global Cuisine at the Southbank Centre Food Market

-If you want an alternative to the chain eateries on the riverfront, head down the steps down the side of the Southbank Centre for the food market.
-We can vouch for the Dosas at Horn OK Please, an Indian veggie stall.
-Just follow your nose and take a wander to find loads of other delicious international dishes.
+If you want an alternative to the chain eateries on the riverfront, head down the steps at the side of the Southbank Centre for the food market: it runs Friday-Sunday (and Bank Holiday Mondays) from February.
+We can vouch for the dosas at Horn OK Please, an Indian veggie stall, and the pasteis de nata at Galeta.
+Just follow your nose to find loads of other delicious international dishes.

-Stalls include Mauritian food at The Curry Shack, the Polish Deli, vegan Ethiopian food from Ethiopiques and eastern Mediterranean flavours from Arabica.
-You’ll also find plenty of sweet treats, like custard tarts and cakes (including dairy and gluten free).
+Options include Mauritian curry at The Curry Shack, pork sausages from The Polish Deli, vegan Ethiopian-inspired food from Ethiopiques and shawarma from the Levant Kitchen.
+You’ll also find plenty of sweet treats, like freshly-cooked crêpes, cannoli and cakes (including some dairy and gluten free).
 You can wash all that down with a visit to one of several drinks stalls, which sell everything from coffee and tea to beer, wine and cocktails.

 On a clear day (or even better, night), the massive wheel is a prime spot for sweeping views.
 It’s worth shopping around for ticket deals in advance, as it’s more expensive on the day.

 Tickets to the London Eye are available as a bundle with 3–4 other attractions as part of London Turbo Pass or The London Pass.
 These schemes both allow free access to a huge range of attractions, and can save you a bundle if you’re planning a day (or for even better value, several days) of wall-to-wall sightseeing.
-Alternatively, given that a standard ticket for the London Eye is £27.00, getting a combo ticket with a river cruise for £34.00 is pretty decent value, and you get fast-track entry too.
+Alternatively, given that a standard ticket for the London Eye is £32.50, getting a combo ticket for the Ferris wheel plus two of London’s top attractions from £60.00 (four for £90.00) or plus a river cruise from £43.00 is pretty decent value.

 Sitting beneath Waterloo Station, The Vaults is literally and figuratively home to underground culture in the area.
 It’s an arts venue and theatre that shows immersive, experimental and alternative programming and runs an annual festival every January to March.

-Enter via the graffiti-covered railway passage on Leake Street to discover a maze-like series of cavernous spaces, filled with bright lights and outlandish décor.
+Enter via the Leake Street Arches to discover a maze-like series of cavernous spaces, filled with bright lights and outlandish décor.
 The Vaults play host to jazz nights, art classes, immersive performances and all kinds of other weird and interesting events.

-Back on ground level, and across from leak street on Lower Marsh you’ll find Vaulty Towers.
-Its a bonkers-looking boozer that is owned by good people behind the Vaults.
+Back on ground level, and across from Leake Street on Lower Marsh you’ll find Vaulty Towers.
+Its a bonkers-looking boozer that is owned by good people behind The Vaults.
 It’s an explosion of maximalism and kitsch, festooned with giant lips and treehouses.

 It’s a friendly hangout day or night, with a roaming cat, and little garden where you can order coffee and cake or something stronger from the bar.
 Vintage furniture, old posters and old Scooter memorabilia adorn the walls (natch).
 Downstairs has more of a late-night basement feel, with candles and fairy lights.

 The Old Vic offers £10.00 preview tickets, which are released five weeks before the opening night of the show.
 Over at The Young Vic, you can take your chance with £10.00 ‘Lucky Dip’ standing tickets (the luck part is you can nab a seat if one is spare on the night) or enter the £5.00 preview lottery.
-You can also keep a look out for £10.00 rush tickets which are usually released on Thursdays before noon for The Old Vic.
+Note: Lucky Dip tickets will be available as soon as it’s safe to do so as per government guidelines.